autumnchris/resources-for-web-developers/README.md

 [CSS Grid course](https://cssgrid.io) by Wes Bos | Free [CSS Grid cheat sheet](https://grid.malven.co) | Free

-## Stock Images

-Check whether the owner allows their images to be used for both commercial use and personal use or for personal use only.
-Also check if the owner requires credit attribution.

 ## Command Line, Git, GitHub, and Markdown

 Name | Cost